CareSource Health Insurance Review

 What is CareSource?

 CareSource is a health insurance company.
-Its plans are available in seven states, but not all types of coverage are available in each area.
+Its plans are available in eight states, but not all types of coverage are available in every state.
 CareSource sells marketplace health insurance, Medicaid managed care plans and Dual-Eligible Special Needs Plans for those enrolled in Medicaid and Medicare.

 Is CareSource good insurance?